SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In ruby, anonymous first-class functions are called blocks.
 In rust, anonymous first-class functions are called closures.
-In JS, lua, all functions are first-class.
+In JS, lua, python all functions are first-class.
 In JS, anonymous functions have no special syntax, you merely leave out the identifier.

 In ruby and rust, parameters to blocks/closures are surrounded by |...|